aws/aws-toolkit-vscode/README.md

 The AWS Toolkit for Visual Studio Code is an extension for working with AWS services such as AWS Lambda.

-The toolkit is available from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/itemdetails?itemName=AmazonWebServices.aws-toolkit-vscode).
+The Toolkit is available from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/itemdetails?itemName=AmazonWebServices.aws-toolkit-vscode).

 This is an open source project because we want you to be involved.
 We love issues, feature requests, code reviews, pull requests or any positive contribution.

-## User Guide
+## Documentation

+* The [Quick Start Guide](extension-readme.md) provides a summary of the Toolkit and the most common tasks.
-The [User Guide](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/welcome.html) contains instructions for getting up and running with the toolkit.
+* The [User Guide](https://docs.aws.amazon.com/console/toolkit-for-vscode/welcome) contains detailed instructions for getting up and running with the Toolkit.

 ## Debugging from the Debug panel